linkml/linkml/tests/test_scripts/output/genmarkdown/meta_no_types/index.md

  * [inlined](inlined.md) - True means that keyed or identified slot appears in an outer structure by value.
 False means that only the key or identifier for the slot appears within the domain, referencing a structure that appears elsewhere.
  * [inlined_as_list](inlined_as_list.md) - True means that an inlined slot is represented as a list of range instances.
 False means that an inlined slot is represented as a dictionary, whose key is the slot key or identifier and whose value is the range instance.
  * [inlined_as_simple_dict](inlined_as_simple_dict.md) - True means that an inlined slot is represented as a simple dict whose values are all atoms
+ * [instantiates](instantiates.md) - An element in another schema which this element instantiates.
  * [interpolated](interpolated.md) - if true then the pattern is first string interpolated
  * [inverse](inverse.md) - indicates that any instance of d s r implies that there is also an instance of r s' d
  * [is_a](is_a.md) - A primary parent class or slot from which inheritable metaslots are propagated from.
 While multiple inheritance is not allowed, mixins can be provided effectively providing the same thing.
 The semantics are the same when translated to formalisms that allow MI (e.g. RDFS/OWL).
 When translating to a SI framework (e.g. java classes, python classes) then is a is used.
 When translating a framework without polymorphism (e.g. json-schema, solr document schema) then is a and mixins are recursively unfolded